shipwright-io/image/README.md

 If mirroring is set in an Image Shipwright Images will mirror the image content into another registry provided by the user.
 To mirror images locally one needs to inform Shipwright Images about the mirror registry location.
-There are two ways of doing so, the first one is by following a Kubernetes enhancement proposal laid down [here](https://bit.ly/3rxCRqH).
-This enhancement proposal still does not cover things such as authentication thus should not be used in production.
+There are two ways of doing so, the first one is by setting a global mirror registry (to be used by all namespaces) and the second is to define a local mirror registry in a per namespace basis.
+Local mirror configuration takes precedence over global mirror configurations.

-Shipwright Images can also be informed of the mirror registry location through a Secret called `mirror-registry-config`, this secret may contain the following properties:
+To configure a global mirror registry you have to create a Secret called `mirror-registry-config` inside the namespace where the operator is running.
+This secret may contain the following
+properties:

 | Name       | Description                                                                                  |
 | -----------| -------------------------------------------------------------------------------------------- |